plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 Plausible doesn't use any long term identifiers as we're a [GDPR compliant web analytics](https://plausible.io/blog/google-analytics-gdpr) tool.
 This means that the same person visiting a site multiple times in one day would be seen as one unique visitor but that same person coming back few days later would be seen as another new visitor.

+Google's method is not bulletproof either as visitors using incognito mode would be new visitors and same would those who block or clear cookies.

-For a three day period and considering the source of traffic being Hacker News and Reddit, the difference this makes would be minimal.
+For a three day period, the difference this makes would be minimal.
 The difference could get larger over a longer period of time especially on sticky sites to which same people return back daily.
-Google's definition is not bulletproof either as visitors using incognito mode would be new visitors and same would those who block or clear cookies.
+The top sources of traffic for this site were Hacker News and Reddit and they are notorious for traffic that bounces quickly and doesn't return.

-Considering the fact that Plausible and Google Analytics measure unique visitors in a different way, I also looked at the total page view numbers which should be identical.
+Considering the fact that Plausible and Google Analytics measure unique visitors in a different way, I also looked at the total page view numbers.
+These should be identical but they show pretty much the same difference.

 But all in all, the difference in stats would mostly come from people blocking the Google Analytics script.